billhails/CEKF/docs/NAMESPACES.md

   `BYTECODE_NS_END`.
-* After each `BYTECODE_NS_END` we write the number of stack slots the namespace will consume, and the number of the namespace (zero indexed) added to the number of slots consumed by the prelude, resulting in the stack position of the namespace.
+* After each `BYTECODE_NS_END` we write the number of stack slots the namespace will consume, and the number of the namespace (zero indexed) added to the number of slots consumed by the preamble, resulting in the stack position of the namespace.
 * After the last namespace, we write a new `BYTECODE_NS_FINISH` followed by the number of namespaces.